Applies To: WatchGuard EPDR

 The Protection Status tile shows:

-- Computers where WatchGuard EPDR works properly
+- Computers where WatchGuard EPDR works correctly and where it does not

-- Computers with errors or problems installing or running the product
+- Computers with installation errors or problems

 Click the tile to open the Computer Protection Status list.